sush24een/python-selenium-browserstack/README.md

-# python-selenium-browserstack
+# python-selenium-browserstack-assignment
-Run python tests on browserstack using the SDK.
+Steps to run the python selenium test on browserstack - assignment_browserstack.py

 ## Prerequisite
 ```